victorbowker/election-blog/content/post/2024-10-19-7th-blog-post/index.md

 # The Countdown is ON!

 Are you wondering how many days there are until the election?
 I know I am!
-Check below to see
+Check below to see.